openl2m/openl2m/docs/api/api_stats.rst

 API Statistics
 ==============

-The "Stats" endpoint returns some information about the OpenL2M application.
+The "Stats" endpoint returns some statistics and use information about the OpenL2M application.

 .. code-block:: bash